LakshmiSrikumar/ThermalVision/README.md

-#  ThermalVision – An Android Thermal Image Analysis App
+#  ThermalVision – An Android Thermal Image Processing App

 ThermalVision is an Android application designed to analyze thermal images for temperature detection, hotspot identification, and interactive analysis.
 Built using **Kotlin** with **Jetpack Compose** and integrated with **Chaquopy** for embedded Python-based image processing, the app delivers a lightweight, offline-first solution for real-time thermal diagnostics.